vjrossi/mars-rover/README.md

 3. Run the simulation to see the rovers move on the grid
 4. Visualize the movement of each rover step by step

-The web interface is responsive and works on both desktop and mobile devices.